Skip to content

 3 Rust path N/A I/O + AXI-Lite shim; no compute kernel

-4 Benchmarks N/A Hardware register writes / mock RNG; no meaningful benchmark
+4 Benchmarks N/A Hardware register writes and bounded TCP I/O; no meaningful benchmark without physical hardware

 5 Performance docs N/A Same as above